-The benefits that FREMAP will organise, after the work-related accident or occupational disease has taken place, are regulated in the consolidated text of the General Social Security Act, approved by the Spanish Royal Legislative Decree 8/2015, of 30 October (B.O.E.
-[Official Government Gazette] of 31/10/15), and the concordant regulations:
+The benefits that FREMAP will organise, after the work-related accident or occupational disease has occurred, are regulated in the consolidated text of the General Social Security Act, approved by the Spanish Royal Legislative Decree 8/2015, of 30 October (B.O.E.
+[Official Government Gazette] 31/10/15), and concordant regulations:

 - Temporary disability.- 75% of the regulatory base.

 - Not disabling permanent injuries.- Lump sum, according to scale.

 - Partial permanent disability.- 24 monthly payments of the regulatory base.

 - Total permanent disability.- Pension equivalent to 55% of the regulatory base plus 20% for people over 55 years old that fulfill certain legal requirements.

 - Absolute permanent disability.- Pension equivalent to 100% of the regulatory base.

 - Severe disability.- Pension equivalent to 100% of the regulatory base, plus an additional 45% of the minimum contribution base and 30% of the last contribution base of the worker.

 - Widowhood.- pension of 52% and lump sum indemnity of 6 monthly payments of the regulatory base.

 - Orphanhood.- pension of 20% and lump sum indemnity of 1 monthly payment of the regulatory base for each orphan.